xinyuwei-david/AI-Foundry-Model-Performance/readme.md

 # AML and AI Foundry Model Catalog Models performance Evaluation

-This repository is designed to test the performance of open-source models from the Azure Machine Learning Model Catalog.
+This repository is designed to test the performance of open-source models from the Azure Machine Learning and AI Foundry Model Catalog.